Jos Ilagan

 “Then stop eating greasy food.”

 Martin put down his fork.
-He raised his cup and sipped the tea while thinking about Durham’s info.
-He placed the cup back on the saucer and said, “I can smell Mallory from the rubbles of Manila Hotel.”
+He raised his cup and sipped the tea, his mind wandering to Durham’s information.
+He placed the cup back on the saucer and said, “I can smell Mallory from the rubble of Manila Hotel.”

 “No, that’s not possible.”